sisrfeng/coc-wiki/F.A.Q.md

 ## How to use coc.nvim from master branch?

-* Make user you don't have `{"tag": "*"}` in `Plug` command if you're using vim-plug as plugin manager.
+* Make sure you don't have `{"tag": "*"}` in `Plug` command if you're using vim-plug as plugin manager.
 * Use `Plug 'neoclide/coc.nvim', {'do': 'yarn install --frozen-lockfile'}` in your vimrc if you're using vim-plug.
-* Add `let g:coc_force_debug = 1` to vimrc to make sure coc use compiled code.
+* Add `let g:coc_force_debug = 1` to your vimrc to make sure coc uses compiled code.
-* Update coc.nvim with `:PlugUpdate` command if you're using vim-plug, for other plugin manager run `:call coc#util#install()` after plugin update.
+* Update coc.nvim with `:PlugUpdate` command if you're using vim-plug, for other plugin managers run `:call coc#util#install()` after plugin update.
 * Run `:echo coc#util#job_command()` to get command used for start coc.nvim service.
-* Run `:checkhealth` when you have issue on neovim.
+* Run `:checkhealth` when you have an issue with neovim.

 ## How to make preview window shown aside with pum?

 Build neovim from master code or [use nightly build](https://github.com/neovim/neovim/releases/tag/nightly).

-To make sure floating preview window could work:
+To make sure floating preview window can work:

 - `:echo (exists('##CompleteChanged') || exists('##MenuPopupChanged')) && exists('*nvim_open_win')` should echo `1`.

-**Note:** Floating preview window will not be shown when there're no detail and documentation with current complete item.
+**Note:** Floating preview window will not be shown when there're no details or documentation with current completion item.

 **Note:** To preview expanded snippet body, you can use [coc-snippets](https://github.com/neoclide/coc-snippets).

-If you got errors including:
+If you have errors including:

 > Wrong number of arguments: expecting 5 but got 3.

-It means you're using old version of neovim, upgrade to master to avoid this issue.
+It means you're using an old version of neovim.
+Upgrade to master to avoid this issue.

-## My pum flick when typing.
+## My pum flickers when typing.

 Use latest neovim/vim which support `equal` field of completion item, checkout `:h complete-items` to see if it's supported.